pranishpaudel/Cloud-Data-Upload/README.md

 ## Acknowledgements

  - GCES IT EXPO😃
- - All the future opensource commitors😃
+ - All the future opensource committers😃